 LAGERS, an agent multiple-employer public employee retirement system, prepares its financial statements on an accrual basis in accordance with U.S. generally accepted accounting principles promulgated by the Governmental Accounting Standards Board.
 The Statement of Fiduciary Net Position indicates the net assets available to pay future benefits and provides a snapshot at a particular point in time.
 The Statement of Changes in Fiduciary Net Position provides a view of the current year's additions and deductions from net assets.
 The Notes to the Financial Statements are necessary for a full understanding of the financial statements.
 The Required Supplementary Information provides the money-weighted rate of return information.
-In addition, there is current and historical pension liability information for the LAGERS Staff Retirement Plan and current and historical OPEB liability information for the LAGERS Staff Retirement Information provides detailed administrative and investment expense information.
+In addition, there is current and historical pension liability information for the LAGERS Staff Retirement Plan and current and historical OPEB liability information for the LAGERS Staff Retirement Plan and current and historical administrative and investment expense information as well as the detailed reserve transactions for the LAGERS system.